microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 users want.
 The shell is gonna get the first crack at parsing that commandline, and is going to try and redirect the _output of `wt`_ to `foo.txt`.

+Predictably, local snippets won't work over ssh or other remote connections.
+Terminal is only able to read files off the local filesystem.
+We'll at best be able to read snippets from the directory they `ssh`'d _from_ locally.

 ## Implementation Plan

 ### 🐣 Crawl